UPPMAX/uppmax4DL/docs/exercises.md

 ## Working with modules

-???+ question "Assignment: View in IGV"
+???+ question "View in IGV"

     1. Load the genome, the bam file, and the annotated vcf that we got from the [demo](https://uppmax.github.io/bianca_workshop/modules1/#workflows) into IGV for viewing